Total Protein (TP)

 Triglycerides (Trig)

-Elevations in these levels may indicate a thyroid condition or a metabolic problem involving the liver.
+- Elevated cholesterol or triglycerides may indicate a thyroid disorder or a metabolic problem involving the liver.